tenta-browser/chromium-crosswalk/docs/security/faq.md

 For a longer discussion on this, see the [mailing list announcement](https://groups.google.com/a/chromium.org/forum/#!topic/chromium-dev/zhhj7hCip5c).

+<a name="TOC-Signout-of-Chrome"></a>
+## Signing out of Chrome does not delete previously-synced data?

+If you have signed into Chrome and subsequently sign out of Chrome, previously saved passwords and other data are not deleted from your device unless you select that option when signing out of Chrome.

+If you change your Google password, synced data will no longer be updated in Chrome instances until you provide the new password to Chrome on each device configured to sync.
+However, previously synced data [remains available](https://crbug.com/792967) on each previously-syncing device unless manually removed.

 <a name="TOC-Why-doesn-t-the-Password-Manager-save-my-Google-password-if-I-am-using-Chrome-Sync-"></a>
 ## Why doesn't the Password Manager save my Google password if I am using Chrome Sync?